EmilyHoulihan/Aquifer_Risk_Map/README.md

 The data processing steps used to create the aquifer risk map.
 Map available at: https://gispublic.waterboards.ca.gov/portal/apps/webappviewer/index.html?id=b5488c0911314ef6a4796245dd584d0b

-The data processing methodology is split into two R files.
-The first one ("waterquality_datadownload") handles the data collection and data standardization.
-The second one ("aquiferriskmap_method") handles the de-clustering and aggregation of the water quality data into census block group "risk" scores.
+The data processing documentation is available in the "Methodology" folder. "waterquality_datadownload.R" handles the data collection and data standardization. "aquiferriskmap_method.R" handles the de-clustering and aggregation of the water quality data into census block group "risk" scores.

+The final tables containing the risk scores in .csv format are available in the "Tables" folder.
+Data is available for census block groups, square mile sections (PLSS) and well points.

 If you would like to re-run this data processing, or are interested in any of the dependant reference files (shapefile boundaries, chemical comparison concentration tables, etc.), please contact Emily Houlihan